msesia/msesia.github.io/_pages/about.md

 My research is concerned with developing practical statistical methods that combine the power of machine learning algorithms with the reliability of provable model-free statistical guarantees.
 While pursuing this goal, I enjoy dividing my time between theoretical, methodological, computational, and applied work.

-I am very interested in building new collaborations, as well as in advising USC students.
+I am interested in building new collaborations, and I have several possible research projects available for highly motivated students.
-If you would like to chat about this, or more generally talk about research we may both find interesting, please do not hesitate to contact me.
+Do not hesitate to contact me if you would like to talk about these opportunities, or more generally discuss research we may both find interesting.